ENGAGE APPLICANT RESOURCES

 How many years of funding can we request?

-While funding will be granted in one-year increments, organizations may request up to three years of funding with their application.
-Partners will be expected to report on progress and participate in learning sessions quarterly.
-Opportunities for additional support will be provided to partners who make meaningful progress toward the Engage results.
+Organizations should request three years of funding with their application.
+Partners will be expected to report on progress and participate in learning sessions twice per year.
+Annual disbursements will be provided to partners who make meaningful progress toward the Engage results.

 We’d love to hear from you!
 Whether you’re working on an application, want to share good news, or need to brainstorm a new idea, we appreciate every opportunity to visit and learn with you.